flurdy/doubledragon/README.md

         --path=./clusters/doubledragon-02 \
         --personal

+* Copy the `infrastructure.yaml` kustomization to the new cluster

+      cp clusters/doubledragon-01/infrastructure.yaml clusters/doubledragon-02/;
+      git add clusters/doubledragon-02/infrastructure.yaml;
+      git commit -m "Double Dragon II infrastructure";
+      git push

+  This will add the _Sealed Secrets_, _Nginx_, and everything in _sources_ to the new cluster.
+  And more if you have extended it.

+  The _sources_ may cause issues initially until we re-encrypt any secrets.

 * Download the _Sealed Secrets_ public key for this cluster

+      mkdir -p /clusters/doubledragon-02/secrets;

+      kubeseal --fetch-cert \
+      --controller-name=sealed-secrets-controller \
+      --controller-namespace=flux-system \
+      > clusters/doubledragon-02/secrets/sealed-secrets-cert.pem

-* Re-encrypt secrets such as the GCR registry secret
+* Re-encrypt secrets such as the GCR registry secret if needed

-* The exposed load balancer external IP will be different.
+  E.g.

+      mkdir -p clusters/doubledragon-02/registries/default;

+      kubeseal --format=yaml --namespace=default \
+       --cert=clusters/doubledragon-02/secrets/sealed-secrets-cert.pem \
+       < gcr-registry.yml \
+       > clusters/doubledragon-02/registries/default/sealed-gcr-registry.yml;

+      git add clusters/doubledragon-02/registries/default/sealed-gcr-registry.yml;
+      git commit -m "GCR registry for cluster DD-02 ns default";
+      git push

+* Optionally create a new overlay

+  Or share the same common one in `apps/overlays/doubledragon` linked in `apps.yaml`

+      cp clusters/doubledragon-01/apps.yaml clusters/doubledragon-02/;
+      git add clusters/doubledragon-02/apps.yaml;
+      git commit -m "Apps overlay for cluster DD-02";
+      git push

 * And that will be it

+* Note, the exposed load balancer external IP will be different.

 ## More information, alternatives, suggestions